isc-psulin/pyiris-iceberg/README.md

 1. git clone git@github.com:isc-patrick/iris-iceberg.git
 2. cd iris-iceberg
 3. Create and activate a virtualenv
-4. Get The iris DB-API library, https://intersystems-community.github.io/iris-driver-distribution/ and install it
+4.  pip install -e .
-5. X pip install -r requirements.txt
+5.  pip install bin/intersystems_irispython-3.2.0-py3-none-any.whl
-6. pip install -e .
+6.  install sqlite3
-7. Add a .env file to the project root with a adls.CONNECTION_STRING (this is only needed for writing to Azure)
-8. Create a /tmp/iceberg directory, or change the locations in the config for local files

 ## Usage
+__Setup environment__
-1. Generate a json config file:
+1. Generate a json config file.
+This also generates a .env file that points to this config files location
    1. python scripts/generate_configs.py
+2. Create a /tmp/iceberg directory, or change the locations in the config for local files
-2. Load data into sqlite
+3. Load data into sqlite
    1. sqlite3 /tmp/iceberg/test.db < data/devdata.sql

+__Basic commands__
+1. irice --job_type="list_tables"
+   1. Lists all of the tables in the Catalog
+2.

 ## Configurations